KolaSiro/KolaSiro/README.md

-- 👋 Hi, I’m @KolaSiro a teacher for young developer
+- 👋 Hi, I’m @KolaSiro a retired teacher for young developer
-- 👀 I’m interested in motorcycling
+- 👀 I’m interested in motorcycling, piano and guitar
-- 🌱 I’m currently learning TypeScript
+- 🌱 I’m currently learning Kotlin
 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me?
 Just ring the bell on my house...